wagtail/wagtail/docs/reference/pages/model_reference.rst

     .. attribute:: objects

-        This manager is used to retrieve all of the ``Revision`` objects in the database.
+        This default manager is used to retrieve all of the ``Revision`` objects in the database.
+It also provides a :meth:`~wagtail.models.RevisionsManager.for_instance` method that lets you query for revisions of a specific object.

         Example:

         .. code-block:: python

             Revision.objects.all()
+            Revision.objects.for_instance(my_object)

     .. attribute:: page_revisions

-        This manager is used to retrieve all of the ``Revision`` objects that belong to pages.
+        This manager extends the default manager and is used to retrieve all of the ``Revision`` objects that belong to pages.

         Example: